-In this article, we look at some of the best tools for working remotely today.
+In this article, we look at some of the best tools for working remotely.
 Let’s dive in!

 Communication tools for working remotely

-With so many businesses mandating remote work, and some even shutting down their offices and offering full-time remote work moving forward, the days of tapping your teammates’ shoulders are over for many.
+With so many businesses mandating remote work, some even shutting down their offices, and offering full-time remote work moving forward, the days of tapping your teammates’ shoulders are over for many.
 Communication tools are a critical part of every remote business.

 - Slack – If you don’t already use it, you’ve probably heard of it.
 Slack is one of the most popular messaging tools available today.
 It enables teams to communicate and collaborate on projects while promoting a culture of transparency.
 Learn more about Slack.